 H.E.
-Mirza Ali Akbar Khan Bahman, born ca. 1880, had several diplomatic posts in the late Qajar era and under the rule of Reza Shah Pahlavi, and became sometimes Minister for Trade.
+Mirza Ali Akbar Khan Bahman, born 1883 at Tehran, had several diplomatic posts in the late Qajar era and under the rule of Reza Shah Pahlavi, and became sometimes Minister for Trade.
 In 1907 Hajji Mirza Yahya Dowlatabadi, one of Iran's leading left-winged constitutionalists of the 1906 Revolution and founder of the modern school system, sent Ali Akbar to Baku/Azerbaijan to teach at an Iranian school (Sa'adat).
-After World War I on 26 August 1919 Ali Akbar was appointed Envoy Extraordinary and Minister Plenipotentiary of Persia to Bucharest/Romania, and then became ambassador to Belgium.
-1934-1938 he was Iran's Imperial Ambassador in Afghanistan, and finally 1939-1943 in Egypt.
-There he arranged the marriage of Mohammad Reza Pahlavi (in those days Crown Prince of Iran) with Princess Fowziyeh, daughter of King Fouad I and sister of King Farouk of Egypt on 16th of March 1939.
+After World War I on 26 August 1919 Ali Akbar was appointed Envoy Extraordinary and Minister Plenipotentiary of Persia to Bucharest/Romania, and then in 1921 became ambassador to Belgium.
+1934 he was Iran's Imperial Ambassador in Afghanistan, and finally 1939-1943 in Egypt.
+In 1935 he firstly commissioned the "Arbitrary Arrangement" between Iran and Afghanistan about some border region in Sistan, and later became Minister of Transport.
+He also was one of seven cabinet members who were responsible for the 1935 commemoration stamp set.
+In Egypt, there he arranged the marriage of Mohammad Reza Pahlavi (in those days Crown Prince of Iran) with Princess Fowziyeh, daughter of King Fouad I and sister of King Farouk of Egypt on 16th of March 1939.
 After establishing his new dynasty, Reza Shah needed as well the support of the old elite as that he wanted the international aristocracy to accept the Pahlavis as new rulers over Iran.
 Therefore, he firstly took Qajar ladies as his wives (Turan Amirsoleymani and Esmat Dowlatshahi) and then looked for an Islamic princess as a match for his oldest son Mohammad Reza, the heir apparent.
 The new Pahlavi Rule of Succession prohibited a Qajar mother of the ruling line, thus a foreigner must have been chosen as new wife of the crown prince.
 So the eye fell on Princess Fowziyeh of Egypt, King Farouk's sister and in those days "the most beautiful woman of Egypt".
 In that time the Royal House of Egypt belonged to the most "Westernized" and progressive dynasties in the Middle East with a luxurious life standard.
-Reza Shah thought, that this marital bond with another ruling house would legitimate his new dynasty in the eyes of other countries, allowed access to the international high society, and safed the Pahlavi monarchy in Iran.
+Reza Shah thought, that this marital bond with another ruling house would legitimate his new dynasty in the eyes of other countries, allowed access to the international high society, and saved the Pahlavi monarchy in Iran.
 But finally after a daughter, Shahnaz was born, this marriage was unhappy and at last divorced in 1945 and Mohammad Reza Pahlavi remarried.
 Ali Akbar Bahman himself had married Zoleikha Khanom Gadjieve, a twenty year younger girl from an Iranian-Russian family from the Caucasus.
 She with her parents in 1919 fled from the Red Army and her father was said to go to Iran and contact a certain Mr. Ali Akbar Bahman, who had good connections from his Baku years, family ties and will help them.
 They had one single daughter, Mehr-e Jahan (Mehri) Khanom Bahman.
 But actually the diffenrence in age was too much, the alliance was not a love match and finally divorced when Zoleikha spent vacation in the spa of Wiesbaden, Germany.
 There, Zoleikha remarried with a German Mr. Reinhardt and lived with her daughter in Winkel/Ruedesheim am Rhein, Germany.
 Thus, Mehri Bahman grew up in Germany, married firstly a German and after divortion then in Tehran Mr. Mohammad Ali Pirouzan.

 Back from his duties as ambassador in Egypt, where he also headed a gathering of Iranians at the embassy about Iranian Settlement in Egypt and participated in the Cairo Conference 1943, in Tehran Ali Akbar Bahman as a proud aristocratic possessed the Gowharshah House and a huge real estate in Vanak in Tehran's north at Bagh-e Mostowfi (lit.
 "Garden of Mostowfi").
-He died 1956 and was burried next to his mother at the beautyfully tiled Bahman family mausoleum in Shah Abdol-Azim.
+He died 1967 at Tehran and was burried next to his mother at the beautyfully tiled Bahman family mausoleum at the Shrine of Shah Abdol-Azim, Tehran.

 Ali Akbar Bahman in formal court attire.